tkchafin/FGTpartitioner/paper.md

-non-model genomic data without the need for high-quality phased reference data or dense population-scale sampling. ``FGTpartitioner`` delimits chromosome scale alignments using a fast interval-tree approach which detects pairwise variants which violate the four-gametes assumption (Hudson & Kaplan, 1985), and rapidly resolves a most parsimonious set of recombination events to yield non-overlapping intervals which are both unambiguously defined and consistent regardless of processing order.
+non-model genomic data without the need for high-quality phased reference data or dense population-scale sampling. ``FGTpartitioner`` delimits chromosome scale alignments using a fast interval-tree approach which detects pairwise variants which violate the four-gametes assumption [@Hudson1985], and rapidly resolves a most parsimonious set of recombination events to yield non-overlapping intervals which are both unambiguously defined and consistent regardless of processing order.
 These sub-alignments are then suitable for separate phylogenetic analysis, or as a ‘first pass’ which may facilitate parallel application of finer-resolution (yet more computationally intensive) methods.

-For ease of application, inputs are required to follow the widely used VCF format (Danecek et al., 2011).
+For ease of application, inputs are required to follow the widely used VCF format [@Danecek2011].
 Users may provide parameter settings as arguments in the command-line interface which can restrict block delimitation to a certain chromosome (<-c> flag), with the option to additionally target a region via start (<-s>) and end (<-e>) coordinates.
 Parallel computation is also possible (<-t>) for particularly